mezzolite/react-crud-frontend/README.md

 *Remember: Functions that CHANGE state have to live where state lives*

 3. Pass the addDog function as props to the AdoptableDogs component, then to the DogCard component.

-*This is called prop drilling: Data is passed from a component higher in the component hierarchy to a child component further down.
-It allows access to state at different levels of the component hierarchy.*

 4. Pass the favoriteDogs array in state to the FavoriteDogs component.